Jonny Edgar: 2024: ELMS LMP2 title

 Edgar switched into endurance racing on a full-time basis for 2024, driving in the 24 Hours of Daytona as part of the Sean Creech Motorsport lineup in the LMP2 class.
 He also drove at Sebring and Watkins Glen as part of the IMSA SportsCar Championship, receiving particular plaudits for finishing fourth in the former, piloting a Ligier JS P217 chassis as opposed to the Oreca 07 used by the rest of the field.

 For his main campaign, Edgar partnered Robert Kubica and Louis Delétraz at AO by TF in the European Le Mans Series.
 Following a seventh place in class at Barcelona, Edgar took the lead during the opening stint at Le Castellet, which helped his team to finish third overall.
-At the following race in Imola, the Briton put in a strong pair of opening stints in a contest which saw the #14 inherit victory after its conclusion, when the Panis Racing entry was penalised for a FCY infringement, thus earning Edgar his first win in sportscar racing.
+At the following race in Imola, the Briton put in a strong pair of opening stints in a contest which saw the No. 14 inherit victory after its conclusion, when the Panis Racing entry was penalised for a FCY infringement, thus earning Edgar his first win in sportscar racing.
 Following an appeal by Panis, the penalty was rescinded, leaving Edgar and his teammates in second.
 He did not have to wait long for his true first victory, as AO claimed a win from pole at Spa-Francorchamps.
 Fifth at Mugello set up a title decider at Portimão, where an erroneously applied penalty for the title rivals at Inter Europol Competition helped AO on their way to second in the race, a result that secured the title for Edgar, Delétraz, and Kubica.